deansher/slack-message-pipe/README.md

 [![codecov](https://codecov.io/gh/deansher/slack-message-pipe/branch/master/graph/badge.svg?token=omhTxW8ALq)](https://codecov.io/gh/deansher/slack-message-pipe)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This project began as a clone of [ErikKalkoken / slackchannel2pdf](https://github.com/ErikKalkoken/slackchannel2pdf).
-Our initial goal is to format a Slack channel's message history nicely as JSON for consumption by an LLM.
-We have to do quite a bit of cleanup of the JSON that comes back from Slack's API to make it simple, self contained, and easy to interpret.
-Erik already wrote that logic in his project.
-It's just that his output is PDF, while ours needs to be JSON.

-Our approach is to insert an intermediate language of simple python data structures between the Slack history processing and the PDF generation.
-Then we will add an adapter to go from that intermediate language to JSON when desired.
+We transformed that code to produce Python data structures instead of PDF files.
 We have no way to test on Windows, so we have dropped that support.

 ## Contents